 So what if you had an objective way to quantify the intensity of your struggles?
 What if you had a research-backed shorthand, so that neither you nor anyone else could second-guess the validity of your experience?

 ARCHANGELS, a movement and platform celebrating and supporting caregivers, asked these questions, and decided it was important to find an answer.
 They created a tool to assess the intensity of caregivers’ experience, and to help caregivers both communicate their needs and find solutions.
-This tool is called the Caregiver Intensity Index (CII for short), and it’s been made available to Supportiv readers for free.
+This tool is called the Caregiver Intensity Index (CII for short).

 Alexandra Drane, ARCHANGELS’ Co-Founder, describes the CII and its utility for caregivers: “We were able to create a tool that’s literally 24 questions.
 Those 24 questions take you 2.5 minutes to answer, and that answer gives you a score.
 You can almost think of going through those 24 questions as a therapy session in and of itself.”